MrWolfZ/simplux/README.md

 ## Open points

 - selectors: add memoization (also mention this briefly in the "derived state" recipe)
-- react: add testing package that allows mocking the module state for `useSelector`
 - react: verify package works with react-native
+- react: add tests that verify HMR works
+- react: add tests that verify server-side rendering works
+- angular: create package for using in Angular application
 - async: create package for performing async tasks for a module
 - async: add testing package that allows mocking async tasks
 - async: support cancelling tasks